 Four faces of freaking out are identified: anxiety, sadness, anger, and avoidance, also known as ostrich mode.
 The strategies that are described throughout the book are presented in the context of these different types of freak-outs.

-Knight encourages reader to replace “what if?” with “okay, now what?”
+Knight encourages readers to replace “what if?” with “okay, now what?”
 Her “one question to rule them all” is “can I control it?”

 She describes a shitstorm version of a hurricane scale, and the likelihood of a given shitstorm making landfall is measured on a probability barometer, aka a probometer (which sounds rather anal probe-ish, perhaps in keeping with the shitstorm).
 She likens the cognitive distortion known as catastrophizing to “willing a shitstorm into existence.”